rahulkhorana/PolyatomicComplexes/paper.md

 # Summary

 Developing robust representations of chemical structures that enable models to learn topological inductive biases is challenging.
 Polyatomic complexes are a novel learning representation for atomistic systems that addresses this challenge.
 The representation satisfies numerous structural, geometric, efficiency, and generalizability constraints.
-At a high level, the representation is formed by systematically representing electrons, protons, and neutrons as an interconnected topological structure, namely an atomic complex.
-The atomic complexes are then composed to form molecular-level representations termed Polyatomic Complexes.
-The representation is suitable for property prediction and similarity-based screening tasks.

 # Statement of Need